 This relationship goes beyond transactional messages like billing notices, outage alerts and other generic emails.
 Your customers are looking for ongoing touchpoints that address their unique needs and interests, such as relevant program promotions, educational eNewsletter content and behavioral emails based on their actions.

 With record-high email open and engagement rates last year, it was clear that customers wanted to hear from their energy provider during the pandemic.
-In fact, the average open rate of 40.4% in March 2020 was 49% higher than Questline’s previous benchmark rate.
+In fact, the average open rate of 40.4% in March 2020 was 49% higher than Questline Digital’s previous benchmark rate.
 Even customers who are less digitally savvy opted for the convenience of digital communications.
 For example, paperless billing promotions experienced a 7.5% CTOR in 2020, more than 53% higher than the previous year.

 In 2021, as life begins to return to normal, maintaining strong digital customer relationships will continue to be a driving force of energy utility communications.